cookie-status/cookie-status-dev/content/chrome/_index.md

 ## Classification of "known trackers"

+Chrome does not classify classify trackers or domains for the purposes of tracking protection.

 ## Third-party cookies

+Chrome does not restrict the use of third-party cookies.

 ## First-party cookies

+Chrome does not restrict the use of first-party cookies.

 ## Other third-party storage

+Chrome does not restrict the use of other browser storage in third-party context.

 ## Other first-party storage

+Chrome does not restrict the use of other browser storage in first-party context.

 ## Referrer

+Chrome uses the default referrer policy of `no-referrer-when-downgrade`.